Signalling theory: Dishonest signals

-Sports handicapping metaphor
+Handicap principle

 In 1975, Amotz Zahavi proposed a verbal model for how signal costs could constrain cheating and stabilize an "honest" correlation between observed signals and unobservable qualities, based on an analogy to sports handicapping systems.
 He called this idea the handicap principle.
 The purpose of a sports handicapping system is to reduce disparities in performance, making the contest more competitive.
 In a handicap race, intrinsically faster horses are given heavier weights to carry under their saddles.
 Similarly, in amateur golf, better golfers have fewer strokes subtracted from their raw scores.
 This creates correlations between the handicap and unhandicapped performance, if the handicaps work as they are supposed to, between the handicap imposed and the corresponding horse's handicapped performance.
 If nothing was known about two race horses or two amateur golfers except their handicaps, an observer could infer who is most likely to win: the horse with the bigger weight handicap, and the golfer with the smaller stroke handicap.
 By analogy, if peacock 'tails' (large tail covert feathers) act as a handicapping system, and a peahen knew nothing about two peacocks except the sizes of their tails, she could "infer" that the peacock with the bigger tail has greater unobservable intrinsic quality.
 Display costs can include extrinsic social costs, in the form of testing and punishment by rivals, as well as intrinsic production costs.
 Another example given in textbooks is the extinct Irish elk, Megaloceros giganteus.
 The male Irish elk's enormous antlers could perhaps have evolved as displays of ability to overcome handicap, though biologists point out that if the handicap is inherited, its genes ought to be selected against.

 The essential idea here is intuitive and probably qualifies as folk wisdom.
 It was articulated by Kurt Vonnegut in his 1961 short story Harrison Bergeron.
 In Vonnegut's futuristic dystopia, the Handicapper General uses a variety of handicapping mechanisms to reduce inequalities in performance.
 A spectator at a ballet comments: "it was easy to see that she was the strongest and most graceful of all dancers, for her handicap bags were as big as those worn by two hundred pound men."
 Zahavi interpreted this analogy to mean that higher quality peacocks with bigger tails are signalling their ability to "waste" more of some resource by trading it off for a bigger tail.
 This resonates with Thorstein Veblen's idea that conspicuous consumption and extravagant status symbols can signal wealth.